vernisaz/simscript/README.md

 The typical script name is `bee.7b`.
 7b automatically looks for such file, just type **rb**, and the script will be executed.

+## Rust compiler access
+Unless you use `rustup`, you need to add the path to the compiler in `~/.profile` like
+> . "$HOME/projects/simscript/setrustenv"

+Modify paths accordingly your environment.

 ## Other languages

 There are also scipts to build Java projects.